Palm deficiency damage is irreversible. By the time it’s visible, it’s already advanced.

 We look at your palms before we recommend anything.

 No pre-loaded proposals, no generic programs pulled from a menu.
-Every Granuly Palm Care program starts with an evaluation of the specific palms on your property — because the right program depends entirely on what’s actually growing there.
+Every Granuly Palm Care program starts with an evaluation of the specific palms on your property.
+The right program depends entirely on what’s actually growing there.

 Walk the property and evaluate the palms before anything else.